ExenalEurope/ExenalEurope/README.md

 ### Hi there 👋
-I am a kind, caring, and enthusiastic IT and Computer Science student living in the UK.
+I am a kind, caring, and enthusiastic IT and computer science student living in the UK.
-- ⚡ Fun fact: ...
-I used to make a Minigame Minecraft Server Network
+- ⚡ Fun fact: I used to make a Minecraft minigame network
-- 🌱 I’m currently learning ...
-PHP
+- 🌱 I’m currently learning PHP

 <!--
 **ExenalEurope/ExenalEurope** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.